rng-guy/NFSMWBartender/README.md

 * the internal cooldown for the helicopter's ramming attempts through HeliStrategy 2,
 * the player-speed threshold for HeavyStrategy 3 spawns to stop their ramming attempts,
 * when exactly (if at all) LeaderStrategy Cross and / or his henchmen become aggressive,
-* how quickly (if at all) the game can request a new LeaderStrategy once Cross is gone, and
+* when exactly (if at all) the game can request a new LeaderStrategy once Cross is gone, and
-* how quickly (if at all) the game can request a new Strategy while another is still active.
+* when exactly (if at all) the game can request a new Strategy while another is still active.

 &nbsp;